Michael Terman, PhD

 - Tweak light therapy as needed.
 For example, some people need more than 30 minutes per day.
 Others want to combine light therapy with supplementary treatment (including antidepressants that have had only partial effect).
-Light Therapy for Beginners: Six Steps, our free fact sheets, and our recommended reading may give you practical information, or an understanding of what makes light therapy work.
+A professional, a friend who successfully uses light therapy, or even some recommended reading and free fact sheets may give you useful information, or an understanding of what makes light therapy work.

 Most important, especially if you have been taking an antidepressant, is to discuss these new findings with your doctor, and decide together whether and how you should bring light therapy into your daily life.